-If you eat a balanced whole food plant-based diet, you would easily meet the daily recommended vitamin K intake.
+If you eat a balanced, whole food plant-based diet, you get more than the recommended dose.

 Vitamin K in Broccoli

-So, eating a cup of chopped broccoli provides all the vitamin K you need.
+So, eating a cup of chopped broccoli is enough to get all the vitamin K you need.

-Also, it’s rich in many other powerful phytochemicals, and antioxidants.
+Moreover, it’s rich in many powerful phytochemicals, and antioxidants.